Param Singh (consultant): Personal life

 In 2019, Singh claimed he and his friends of Asian heritage were barred from entering several clubs in Vienna - Prater Dome, Baku Lounge and Loco Bar - while on holiday due to alleged racial discrimination.
 Martin Fahmy, the manager of Baku Lounge, denied the claims, highlighting the racial diversity of his staff and other venue patrons.
 Fahmy citing a lack of reservation as the reason the group were turned away.

-In 2013, Singh became the first Sikh to appear on UK dating game show Take Me Out In 2018, he appeared on the same show's 10th anniversary special.
+In 2013, Singh became the first Sikh to appear on UK dating game show Take Me Out.
+In 2018, he appeared on the same show's 10th anniversary special.

 Family

-Singh's grandfather Professor Sunder Singh was the first Sikh to graduate in mechanical engineering from the University of Sheffield in 1932.
+Singh's grandfather Professor Sunder Singh was the first ethnic minority to graduate in mechanical engineering from the University of Sheffield.
 Professor Singh established a number of engineering institutions in Lahore, Punjab and Gujarat, including Lukhdhirji Engineering College on the request of H.H.
 Maharaja Shri Sir Lukhdhirji Waghji Sahib of Morvi in 1951.